Azure/data-api-builder/docs/configuration-file.md

 ### Mappings

-In the `mappings` section are defined the mappings between database fields and the exposed GraphQL type and REST endpoint fields.
+In the `mappings` section, the mappings between database object field names and their corresponding exposed field names are defined for both GraphQL and REST endpoints.```

 The format is: